 Teach your child to spit the toothpaste with the spittle after they are done brushing.
 After that, teach them to swish and rinse their mouth with water and spit.

 Use a fluoride toothpaste only recommended and approved your dental health provider.
 Learn about the brushing strokes that would help to get into every nook and corner of the teeth and gums and appropriately use them.

 Take care so that your child does not swallow the toothpaste.
 It is recommended to aid kids with brushing until they are about 8-9 years of age.

 Sucking the thumb and other activities can affect the straight alignment of adult teeth as they grow.
 This misalignment does not only impact on the facial appearance, but also the internal structure of the gums, jaws and the teeth roots.
 Correction of such teeth at a younger age is easier and it is more likely to last for a longer time.

 What is next?

 As children grow, routine dental checkups are of utmost importance to identify any underlying issues undetectable superficially and get advice on the best practices to follow specific to your child’s teeth’s features.
 The frequency of visits can vary depending on the advice of your dental health provider.
-To get started, please schedule an appointment with Dr. Raji Pillai at Hornsby Family Dental Care.
-You can also book the appointment online by clicking here.
+To get started, please schedule a child dental visit appointment with Dr. Raji Pillai at Hornsby Family Dental Care.
+You can also book an appointment online.

 * The information provided in this site is only general advice given out by a professional for educational purposes and should not be used as a substitute for actual medical treatment.
 This should not be taken as a complete diagnosis and should not be solely followed in case of medical emergencies.
 Please consult your dental health care provider for customized treatment and diagnosis. *